The miniDSP Device Console¶

 The Discover Devices screen displays devices connected to your computer, or which have a network-accessible control interface.

-If your device is connected to a Wi-DG but is not visible here, confirm that you have updated the firmware on your Wi-DG to the latest version.
+If you have a Wi-DG on your network and connected to a Flex Eight, it should appear in the list of connected devices.
+If not, confirm that you have updated the firmware on your Wi-DG to the latest version.
 In particular, the Flex Eight requires that the Wi-DG be on firmware 0.9.5 or higher.

 Connecting to a device¶